-Although treatment is not necessary, antiviral medicines like Aciclovir can shorten the time you have the rash, especially if you take them when the rash first starts.
+Although treatment is not necessary, antiviral medicines like Aciclovir can shorten the rash’s time, especially if you take them when the rash first starts.

 Exposing the rash to sunlight can make it disappear more quickly.
-But exposing your skin to the sun too long can result in sunburn and increase your risk of skin cancer.
+But exposing your skin to the sun for too long can cause sunburn and increase your risk of skin cancer.

-If the rash lasts more than 3 months, contact your doctor.
+If the rash lasts more than three months, contact your doctor.

 To relieve itching at home:

-Try to stay cool.
+Try to stay calm.
 Getting too hot and sweating can make the rash and itching worse.

 Avoid taking showers or hot baths.
 Keep the water as cool as you can tolerate.

 Add a handful of oats (ground to a powder) to your bath.
-Or you can try an oatmeal bath product, like Aveno.
+Or you can try an oatmeal bath product, like Avenue.